-The term 'SAS doctor' includes staff grade, associate specialist and specialty doctors* with at least four years of postgraduate training, two of which are in a relevant specialty.
+The term 'SAS doctor' includes specialty doctors and specialist grade doctors with at least four years of postgraduate training, two of which are in a relevant specialty.

 SAS doctors are a diverse group with a wide range of skills, experience and specialties.
 They are an essential part of the medical workforce.

 SAS doctor posts usually offer the opportunity to focus predominantly on providing direct patient care and less on the other clinical and non-clinical responsibilities required of a consultant or trainee.
-Depending on their personal interests and experience - and the available opportunities in their trust and specialty - SAS doctors can be involved in teaching, service development, research or management and leadership.
+However, depending on their personal interests and experience - and the available opportunities in their trust and specialty - SAS doctors are encouraged to be involved in teaching, service development, research or management and leadership.

 Becoming a SAS doctor may allow you to:

 - work more flexibly without having to meet the requirements of a formal training programme

 - work in a specific geographical location without having to rotate to different units

 - work in a subspecialty which suits you

 - optimise your work-life balance, as the hours may be more regular than for trainees or consultants